Neurogenic Bladder in Children

 Testing for a Neurogenic Bladder

-Our providers will compile your child’s medical history and complete a physical exam to identify the underlying cause of their neurogenic bladder.
+Our providers will review your child’s medical history and complete a thorough physical exam to identify the underlying cause of their neurogenic bladder.
 Testing is performed to assess your child’s bladder control and design the best treatment options.
+Often, we will also address bowel function because constipation can affect bladder function.

 Ultrasound